 - Baked sweet potatoes: Baked whole in the oven until fork-tender.

 - Sweet potato hash: Peeled, diced, and cooked with onion and peppers in a pan.

 - Spiralized sweet potatoes: Cut into spirals, sautéed, and sauced.

 - In baked goods: Sweet potato puree adds moisture without fat.

-Although cooking sweet potatoes slightly reduces their beta-carotene content, they still retain at least 70% of this nutrient and are considered an excellent source (, ).
+Although cooking sweet potatoes slightly reduces their beta carotene content according to some older studies, they still retain at least 70% of this nutrient and are considered an excellent source (

 Sweet potatoes are nutrient-dense root vegetables that come in a variety of colors.

 They’re high in fiber and antioxidants, which protect your body from free radical damage and promote a healthy gut and brain.